HimankB/HimankB/README.md

 - 🔗 Linkedin: [Himank Bassi](https://www.linkedin.com/in/himank-bassi-294604271/)

-##Fun Fact🌟
+## Fun Fact🌟
-I also love Astronomy, Astrophysics and playing the Guitar!
+I also love Astronomy and playing the Guitar!